 - Printing hollow cylinders and probing the center of the cavity

-Concentric rings: this is less accurate than the vernier method, but satisfactory for many applications.
+Concentric rings: this is the preferred method for additive-only operation.
 A sample .factory file can be found below.
 Make sure that your nozzle sizes and print temperatures are appropriate for your current machine configuration.
+Print the file and manually adjust the offset for each tool using the "Offset" tab of the web control.
+Iterate until there is no visual offset between tools.